Project-Iris-CV/.github/profile/README.md

 VITE_API_URL="http://localhost:8080/api"
 ```

+**Note:** For installing the dependencies for the frontend the command `npm install -f` will be used are conflicting with the react version used.

 ### Setup for backend
 Setting up the backend involves configuring values for the `.env` file and using special arguments in the iris.py main file.
 The `.env` file follows this format:
 ```